SJ23 Tech Tip A01, (Updated 2017-09-05) Bob Schimmel, Betsy Schultz & Randy Cook | |

 cover the vent/drain hole of the Bearing Buddy with the sleeve of the

-vinyl bra since it traps damaging water on the outside of the Bearing Buddy.
+vinyl bra since this traps damaging water on the outside of the Bearing Buddy seal.

 I cut a small V notch in the bra to leave the vent hole open.
 Use a grey bra to